ThomasMariaFrey/Comparative-Analysis-of-SUMO-and-MATSim-in-a-Case-Study/README.md

 The BEAM scenario is used to explore the reinforcement learning capacities of MATSim.
 To run the simulation you must also setup the framework yourself and import the provided data sources.
 Import and set up the framework from the [Beam Repository](https://github.com/LBNL-UCB-STI/beam).
+Follow the tutorial present on the webpage to do this.
+Copy the files from this repository, placed in the _MATSim/beam/_ directory, into the imported BEAM project.
+Also, make sure that the directory structure that is present is followed for the placement.
+A conversion of the Mannheim scenario is not necessary, as this has already been done.
+The Mannheim scenario can now be run like one of the other scenarios.

 ## 4. Results
 The _Results_ directory contains scripts that I used to extract information and generate graphs for the presentation in my thesis.